 it follows that

 where we have used super-additivity of infimum, and $B_k$ denotes the sum of all elements of $\{ \sigma, \tau_{d'^2} \}^{\otimes n}$ which have $k$ copies of $\sigma$.
-Note that the second term in \eqref{eq:converse_high1} is zero since one allows to choose the projection $\mathds{1}_{d'^2}$ onto the copy of $\tau_{d'^2}$ as the POVM and, further, is implementable by all the four classes of POVMS.
+Note that the second term in Eq.~\eqref{eq:converse_high1} is zero since one allows to choose the projection $\mathds{1}_{d'^2}$ onto the copy of $\tau_{d'^2}$ as the POVM.
+Moreover, this measurement is implementable by all four classes of POVMs.
 This then completes the proof. \end{proof}

-In the following proposition, we consider a more general case compared to Eq. \eqref{eq:MES_high}, since there are non-unique orthogonal complements in high-dimensional systems.
+In the following proposition, we consider a more general case compared to Eq.~\eqref{eq:MES_high} since there are non-unique orthogonal complements in high-dimensional systems.

 \begin{prop} Consider the hypotheses